data-preservation-programs/singularity/docs/cli-reference/datasource/add/sftp.md

       When key-file is also set, the ".pub" file of the specified key-file is read and only the associated key is requested from the ssh-agent.
 This allows to avoid `Too many authentication failures for *username*` errors when the ssh-agent contains many keys.

+   --sftp-sha1sum-command
+      The command used to read sha1 hashes.

+      Leave blank for autodetect.

+   --sftp-server-command
+      Specifies the path or command to run a sftp server on the remote host.

+      The subsystem option is ignored when server_command is defined.

+   --sftp-use-fstat
+      If set use fstat instead of stat.

+      Some servers limit the amount of open files and calling Stat after opening the file will throw an error from the server.
+Setting this flag will call Fstat instead of Stat which is called on an already open file handle.

+      It has been found that this helps with IBM Sterling SFTP servers which have "extractability" level set to 1 which means only 1 file can be opened at any given time.

    --sftp-chunk-size
       Upload and download chunk size.